waleedhammam/test_blog/posts/2018-09-26-version-0190-released.md

 title: "Version 0.19.0 released"
 author: The Nim Team
 tags: nim, python
-description: "The Nim team is happy to announce that the latest release of Nim, version 0.19.0, is now available.
-Nim is a systems programming language that focuses on performance, portability and expressiveness."
+description: The Nim team is happy to announce that the latest release of Nim, version 0.19.0, is now available.
+Nim is a systems programming language that focuses on performance, portability and expressiveness.
 ---

 The Nim team is happy to announce that the latest release of Nim,